ckaestne/seai/lectures/03_modelquality/modelquality.md

 * Software bugs vs model fit in the absence of specifications
 * Curating test data
     - Analyzing specifications, capabilities
-    - Not all inputs are equal: Identify important inputs (inspiration from blackbox testing)
+    - Not all inputs are equal: Identify important inputs (inspiration from specification-based testing)
     - Slice data for evaluation
 * Automated random testing
     - Feasible with invariants (e.g. metamorphic relations)